The Polyhymnia Cardigan Knitting Pattern

 Please scroll down to view the free pattern online or grab the inexpensive, ad-free PDF pattern in my shop here.

-Skill Level – Advanced beginner knitters
+- Skill Level – Easy for advanced beginner knitters.

 Yarn

-- The Pima Cotton From We Are Knitters (This cotton is 100% Pima Cotton / 10g/3.05oz/232 yds/212m).
+- The Pima Cotton from We Are Knitters (This cotton is 100% Pima Cotton / 10g/3.05oz/232 yds/212m).

 - This is an Aran/Worsted/10 Ply yarn.